AboveYou/dotfiles/zsh/zsh.md

 # ZSH (z-shell)

 The file should be placed in the home dir.
-I use `oh-my-zsh` as the plugin manager, for installation [see](https://ohmyz.sh/).
+I use `oh-my-zsh` as my plugin manager, for installation [see](https://ohmyz.sh/).

-> Note: the config file will be replaced during the installation.
+> Note: the config-file will be replaced during the installation.

 Check the plugin list for the packages, which need to be installed.